Skip to content

 9:00-9:15 Welcome and Opening Remarks

-• Bart Dessein (Ghent University, Belgium)
+• Bart Dessein (Professor, Ghent University)

-• Victor De Decker (Egmont Institute)
+• Victor De Decker (Research Fellow, the Egmont Institute)

-09:15–10:30 Key-Notes Sessions: Two Sides of the Same Coin: EU–China Relations Today
+09:15–10:30 Keynotes Sessions: Two Sides of the Same Coin: EU–China Relations Today

 10:30-10:45 Coffee break